Diagnosing EDS and HSD

 I like to think of the forms of EDS as the tip of the iceberg, easily visible above the water line and thus more easily diagnosed, and the new Hypermobility Spectrum Disorders are the vast majority that are less visible to the medical eye below the water line that we have just now recognized is there.

-Diagnosing Vascular EDS (vEDS)
+Diagnosing Vascular EDS (vEDS) in particular

 Ehlers-Danlos of all types runs across all races/ethnicities.
-But thanks to more visible blue veins showing under their more “see-through” white skin, almost everyone with light or pale skin wonders at some point if they don’t have vascular EDS (vEDS, formerly Type IV), a dangerous rare form that lends to more shortened life spans than most from arterial or inner organ rupture.
-NB – it can run in any race or ethnicity, not just white or Caucasian people.
-(It’s just easier to spot in white people.)
+But thanks to more visible blue veins showing under their more “see-through” white skin, almost everyone with pale or lighter brown skin wonders at some point if they don’t have vascular EDS (vEDS, formerly Type IV), a dangerous rare form that lends to more shortened life spans than most from arterial or inner organ rupture.
+NB – vEDS can run in any race or ethnicity, not just white or Caucasian people.

 Few of us will have vEDS, thankfully, but if you have enough other signs like a family history of vascular or internal organ ruptures under age 40 or aneurysms as shown here from the UW Collagen Diagnostic Lab who perform the testing for it, definitely rule it out: